librenms/librenms/INSTALL.md

     FLUSH PRIVILEGES;
     exit

-allow MySQL to listen on local LAN
+Replace `<ip>` above with the IP of the server running LibreNMS.
+If your database is on the same server as LibreNMS, you can just use `localhost` as the IP address.

+If you are deploying a separate database server, you need to change the `bind-address`.
+If your MySQL database resides on the same server as LibreNMS, you should skip this step.

     vim /etc/mysql/my.cnf

-edit line 47 (should be `bind-address = 127.0.0.1`)
+Find the line: `bind-address = 127.0.0.1`

-and change it to your IP address now restart MySQL
+Change `127.0.0.1` to the IP address that your MySQL server should listen on.
+Restart MySQL:

     service mysql restart

 ## On the NMS ##